Proper Handling of Propofol Waste: Disposal in Anesthesia Setting

 April 18, 2022 | Pharmaceutical Waste Disposal

-Propofol, also known under the brand name of Diprivan, is a non-barbiturate sedative used primarily by trained anesthetists in operating rooms to relax and sedate patients prior to invasive, surgical procedures.
-The drug causes loss of consciousness within forty seconds of injection, though with a short half-life.
+Propofol, is an anesthetic that can cause relaxation and sleepiness before and during medical procedures.
+Also known under the brand name of Diprivan, it’s a non-barbiturate sedative used primarily by trained anesthetists in operating rooms to relax and sedate patients prior to invasive, surgical procedures.
+The drug causes loss of consciousness within 40 seconds of injection.

 Despite this, and the fact that Propofol does not fall under the same DEA regulations for drug disposal as controlled substances, the risks and dangers associated with recreational use of the drug require careful handling and disposal.